behpolcom/behpolcom/README.md

 - 👋 Hi, this is @behpolcom
 - 👀 I’m doing empirically research on how politicans communicate in the parliaments and on social media and publish them open access to everyone
+- 👨‍💻 all used code and datasets will be published here for replications and to get new input
 - 🙏 thankfull for new input
 - 📫 How to reach: behpolcom@gmx.de